You can apply online with our electronic claim form

 When should I claim?

 You should claim straight away.
 Even if you don't have the right supporting evidence, as you may lose benefit you are entitled to if you delay.

 You can ask for your claim to be backdated, but the maximum period for backdating Housing Benefit and Council Tax Support for working age customers is 1 month from when you make the request for backdating.
 You will need to explain why you did not claim earlier and provide evidence of your income for the period of backdating.

 Report a change in circumstance

-If you would like to report a change in your circumstances or you have changed address let us know as soon as possible.
-You can use our Contact Us form.
+If you would like to report a change in your circumstances or you have changed address, let us know as soon as possible.
+Please complete the online form.

 Direction of Chief Executive (Electronic Communications Order 2006)